 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof over is pitched and overlaid in slates with metal ridge and hip caps and there is also a pitched and slate clad roof over the small rear projection.
-No access was afforded to any roof void area within the main building, although restricted access was afforded to the rear eaves areas which are partly floored and have some storage contents therein.
-There is a ceiling hatch within the small boiler room giving access to the roof void area over the rear projection and this roof is a traditional timber framed, pitched roof with a small amount of insulation to part, although generally insulation requires to be improved.
+The main roof is pitched and tiled.
+There are areas of flat bituminous felt incorporated to the rear dormer projection and vestibule with the rear extension having a flat fibreglass covering which has recently been installed.
+Access into the available roof space is gained via trap hatch within the ceiling of the attic floor hallway.
+There is no loft light nor ladder provided.
+The roof is constructed of timber rafters, joists and sarking.
+Only a very limited head and shoulders inspection was possible due to the volume of insulation materials.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Cast iron gutters and downpipes.
+Rainwater fittings are a mixture of cast iron and plastic.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction, pointed externally.
+External walls of the original property are of solid stone construction with the rear extension being of cavity brickwork.
+The walls to the rear elevation are roughcast externally.